gohugoio/hugoDocs/content/en/about/security-model/index.md

 * We shell out to some external binaries to support [Asciidoctor](/content-management/formats/#list-of-content-formats) and simliar, but those binaries and their flags are predefined.
 General functions to run arbitrary external OS commands have been [discussed](https://github.com/gohugoio/hugo/issues/796), but not implemented because of security concerns.
 * User-defined components have only read-access to the filesystem.

-Hugo will soon introduce a concept of _Content Source Plugins_ (aka _Data from pages_), but the above will still hold true.
+Hugo will soon introduce a concept of _Content Source Plugins_ (AKA _Pages from Data_), but the above will still hold true.

 ## Dependency Security

-Hugo builds as a static binary using [Go Modules](https://github.com/golang/go/wiki/Modules) to manage its depdenencies.
+Hugo builds as a static binary using [Go Modules](https://github.com/golang/go/wiki/Modules) to manage its dependencies.
 Go Modules have several security safeguards, one of them being the `go.sum` file.
 This is a database of the expected cryptographic checksums of all of your dependencies, including any transitive.

-[Hugo Modules](/hugo-modules/) is built on to of Go Modules, and a Hugo project using Hugo Modules will have a `go.sum` file.
+[Hugo Modules](/hugo-modules/) is built on top of Go Modules functionality, and a Hugo project using Hugo Modules will have a `go.sum` file.
 We recommend that you commit this file to your version control system.
 The Hugo build will fail if there is a checksum mismatch, which would be an indication of [dependency tampering](https://julienrenaux.fr/2019/12/20/github-actions-security-risk/).

 ## Web Application Security

 These are the security threats as defined by [OWASP](https://en.wikipedia.org/wiki/OWASP).

 For HTML output (which I guess is what we’re talking about here), this is the core security model:

 https://golang.org/pkg/html/template/#hdr-Security_Model

 In short:

-Templates authors (you) are trusted, the data you send in is not.
+Templates authors (you) are trusted, but the data you send in is not.
-This is why you sometimes need to use the safeHTML function to avoid escaping of data you know is safe.
+This is why you sometimes need to use the _safe_ functions, such as `safeHTML`, to avoid escaping of data you know is safe.
-There is one exception to the above (as noted in the documentation): If you enable inline shortcodes you also say that the shortcodes and data handling in content files are trusted, as those macros are treated as pure text.
+There is one exception to the above, as noted in the documentation: If you enable inline shortcodes, you also say that the shortcodes and data handling in content files are trusted, as those macros are treated as pure text.
 It may be worth adding that Hugo is a static site generator with no concept of dynamic user input.

-For content, the default Markdown renderer is [configured](gohugo.io/getting-started/configuration-markup) to remove potentially unsafe comment.
-This can be reconfigured if you trust your content.
+For content, the default Markdown renderer is [configured](/getting-started/configuration-markup) to remove or escape potentially unsafe content.
+This behavior can be reconfigured if you trust your content.